xPatiCiosek/RockPaperScissors/README.md

 # RockPaperScissors
-Rock Paper Scissors Java Only
+Rock Paper Scissors basic Java Only
 The game runs through the console.